oasci/pitt-biosc1540-2025s/content/cbytes/01/index.md

 ```

 “That’s exactly what we need!” you said, jotting down the details.
 The example was a perfect test case for your `filter_low_quality_reads` function.
 The ASCII quality scores for the given input were straightforward:

--   "IIII": All characters correspond to Phred score 40 (high-quality read).
+-   `IIII`: All characters correspond to Phred score 40 (high-quality read).
--   "!!!!": All characters correspond to Phred score 0 (junk read).
+-   `!!!!`: All characters correspond to Phred score 0 (junk read).
--   "JJJJ": All characters correspond to Phred score 41 (high-quality read).
+-   `JJJJ`: All characters correspond to Phred score 41 (high-quality read).

-Only "ACGT" and "TTAA" passed the threshold of 20, along with their respective quality strings, "IIII" and "JJJJ."
+Only `ACGT` and `TTAA` passed the threshold of 20, along with their respective quality strings, `IIII` and `JJJJ`.

 “That’s it,” you said triumphantly.
 “If this works for their example, it should handle the real data too.”